lastmile-ai/aiconfig/aiconfig-docs/docs/introduction/basics.md

 1. **Separation of concerns**: You can iterate on prompts and models separately from application code -- and different people could be responsible for them, making the overall development more collaborative.
 2. **Notebook editor for prompts**: Having prompts and models in one place allows a notebook-like editor environment to iterate on the aiconfig.
 This greatly increases the velocity of prototyping and iteration.
-3. **Governance**: `aiconfig` becomes a source-controlled artifact that can be used for reproducability and provenance of the generative AI bits of your application.
+3. **Governance**: As a source-controlled artifact, `aiconfig` can be used for reproducability and provenance of the generative AI bits of your application.

 ## Example